Userfront Flutter library

 Userfront class has one async factory,

-Userfront.init, which takes your account or tenant ID and a domain as arguments.
+Userfront.init, which takes your workspace or tenant ID and a domain as arguments.
 The domain is the Web address that requests to Userfront from your Flutter app should "pretend" to be from, for the purpose of treating requests as test mode or live mode requests.
 To use your Flutter app in live mode, set the domain equal to one of your live domains - set it to anything else, or leave it blank, to use your Flutter app in test mode.

 Mobile authentication in a Flutter app consists of three steps: